 Injectable lip fillers

 Injectable fillers are used to temporarily fill out thin or wrinkled lips.
 They are made of either natural, biocompatible or synthetic materials and are also known as soft tissue fillers.

 The FDA has approved the use of these fillers, because the body eventually absorbs them and the lip plumpness goes back to baseline.
-Injectable lip fillers generally last about six months.
-To undergo a safe lip augmentation, check that your doctor is using FDA approved fillers, which are only available from licensed providers.
+Injectable lip fillers generally last 6-12 months.
+To undergo a safe lip augmentation, check that your doctor is using FDA-approved fillers, which are only available from licensed providers.

 Filler application techniques have improved considerably in recent years with the addition of a cannula as a means of insertion.
 Traditional needles were prone to causing more pain, tissue damage, bruising, laceration, and often required multiple punctures.
 The widespread use of blunt-tip cannulas in lip augmentation procedures has been a significant improvement, with the advantages being far less bruising and downtime for patients.

 The major brands of HA fillers currently approved by the FDA for lip augmentation in the United States are: